cbonang80/inheritance/README.md

 ## Questions
 Question people asked:

-      1. Why should I have my class blueprint in a seperate .h file and a seperate file for my class implementation (.cpp)?
+      1. **Why should I have my class blueprint in a seperate .h file and a seperate file for my class implementation (.cpp)?**
          It simply seperates the implementation from the interface.
 As a programmer, you may want to see what the program does as a whole when reviewing a collegue's code.
-Simply looking at the functon name and comments provides the overall architecture of the code.
+Simply looking at the functon name and comments provides the overall architecture of the code. <br/>

-	 a.
-You may want to add additional features (extra function) to the program and not change the program itself.
-	 It's good practice to do this because looking over thousands of lines of code is not ideal.
-	 Why did I not use that here?
-In the interest of time and this did not take many lines of code.
+	 You may want to add additional features (extra function) to the program and not change the program itself.<br/> It's good practice to do this because looking over thousands of lines of code is not ideal. <br/> Why did I not use that here?
+In the interest of time and this did not take many lines of code. <br/>

-      2. What exactly does 'new' keyword do?
+      2. **What exactly does 'new' keyword do?
 What is the difference between the (.) operator and a pointer?
-When do you use it?
+When do you use it?**
 	     Explained in the following section:
 		    In the main() function refer to Regular Class Example: Dot operator VS Pointer

-	  3. What does the keyword virtual do?
+	  3. **What does the keyword virtual do?**
 	     Explained in the following section:
 		    Inheritance and Polymorphism example
 			In the main() function refer to Inheritance, Polymorphism, and the delete keyword

 ## Tests
-To run tests, run the following command: g++ main.cpp
+To run tests, run the following command:
+`code`
+g++ main.cpp

 ## Contact me